wraseman/influent-wq-generation/README.md

 Each script creates a function that is saved to `./lib` and is loaded be loaded by `run_all_scripts.R`.
 If any changes are made to the above scripts, they need to be run and reloaded by `run_all_scripts.R` to redo the analysis.

 ## Data
 Two datasets are included in the analysis.
-The first is a water quality dataset of the Cache la Poudre River from City of Fort Collins Utilities.
+The first is a water quality dataset of the Cache la Poudre River from the City of Fort Collins Utility.
 The second dataset is not a water quality dataset, rather it is a record of temperature and precipitation, but is used as a reference because it is a long multivariate dataset.